 Manuel Payne operated the Post Office & Customs House next door to 205 Main Street in the 1800's and brought the telegraph system to Port Stanley, which served as an early warning station for the floundering boats on Lake Erie.

 Manuel Payne eventually moved the telegraph machine into his home for easy access and late night messages.
 We believe he used the second floor landing for the telegraph.
 This area in the house provides a lookout onto the harbour and is also a semi-public space that could be used by customers without interfering in the house.

 Since then the house has been a private residence in Port,and eventually was converted into commercial space for retail and restaurants.

-After much work and renovations we bring you Telegraph House, our version of a harbourfront inn with three very grand bed and breakfast suites, all with either ensuite or private bathrooms.
+After much work and renovations we bring you Telegraph House, our version of a harbourfront inn with two very grand bed and breakfast suites, all with either ensuite or private bathrooms.

 Jon & Vicci have been recognized by Ontario Heritage Trust for the renovations and preservation of 205 Main Street in 2005.
 A historical plaque now graces the front garden through a complimentary effort and suggestions from Heritage Port and Heritage Central Elgin.